Last modified: June 13, 2024

 START TRANSACTION

-begins the transaction block.- The
+begins the transaction block.UPDATE

-statement changes Bob'sdepartment_id
+statement changes Bob's department_id

-logs the transfer in thedepartment_transfers
+logs the transfer in the department_transfers

-If any statement fails, you can roll back the entire transaction:
+saves the changes if all statements succeed.If any statement fails, you can roll back the entire transaction:

 ROLLBACK;